imdavi/ImmVisClientLibraryUnity/README.md

 ## Contributing

-Our model of contribution is similar to the one described on https://github.com/firstcontributions/first-contributions, with the difference that members of IMDAVI don't need to create a fork from this repository, only create a branch here to submit their pull-requests.
+Our contribution model is similar to the one described on https://github.com/firstcontributions/first-contributions, with the difference that members of IMDAVI don't need to create a fork from this repository, only create a branch here to submit their pull-requests.